Overview

 What treatments are available?

-The Rady Children’s Sleep Center offers a range of treatments, including behavioral sleep medicine, CPAP therapy for obstructive sleep apnea, and specialized care for complex sleep-disordered breathing.
-Our multidisciplinary team of pediatric pulmonologists and sleep technologists works together to support your child’s sleep health.
+The Rady Children’s Sleep Center offers a range of treatments, including behavioral sleep strategies, medical therapies, and CPAP therapy for obstructive sleep apnea and related conditions.
+For children with more complex sleep-disordered breathing, our specialized programs provide additional evaluation and support.
+Our multidisciplinary team of pediatric pulmonologists, sleep technologists and collaborating specialists works together to support your child’s sleep health.

 How can I schedule an appointment?